bluemelov1/KomplRechnernetze/README.md

 3. Proceed by running the 'transformer.py' script.
 After completion, it will generate a 'configuration.nix' file.

-4. Copy the 'confiuration.nix' file to '/etc/nixos/configuration.nix' and apply it to the system by executing:
+4. Copy the 'configuration.nix' file to '/etc/nixos/configuration.nix' and apply it to the system by executing:
 ```
 nixos-rebuild switch
 ```